A new approach to handling factorial moment correlations through principal component analysis: The Critical Monte Carlo simulation

 In order to systematically explore the behaviour and scaling of SSFMs of noisy experimental datasets, we need a way of simulating critical correlations between protons, non-critical background protons, as well as their interplay.
 Monte Carlo simulations provide a royal road towards such insight.

-For this purpose, we use a modified version of the Critical Monte-Carlo (CMC) event generator~\cite{Antoniou:2001, Antoniou:2006, AMIAS_paper} suited for simulating protons in transverse momentum space; simulated protons are produced by sampling a truncated L\'evy walk process to exhibit density-density correlations mimicking those originating from a fireball freezing out at the QCD critical point.
+For this purpose, we use a modified version of the Critical Monte-Carlo (CMC) event generator~\cite{Antoniou:2001, Antoniou:2006, AMIAS_paper} suited for simulating protons in transverse momentum space; simulated protons are produced by sampling a truncated L\'evy walk process to exhibit density-density correlations mimicking those originating from a fireball freezing out at the QCD critical point\footnote{Here, we refer to the chemical freeze-out of the system, when critical proton correlations are established along the hadronization process.}.
 The power-law exponent is adjustable within a range of values; for example, it can be chosen to describe correlations characterizing a critical system in the 3d-Ising universality class.
 L\'evy walk step bounds can be fine-tuned in order to produce power-law correlations within the desired momentum scales.
 The associated intermittency index range currently achievable is $\phi_2 \in [0.1, 1]$; the value $\phi_2 = 5/6$ corresponds to a fractal mass dimension of $d_F = 1/3$ for the 2-dimensional L\'evy walk.
 Random walk cluster centers are drawn from an empirical 2-dimensional average per event proton $p_{x,y}$ distribution.
 This, as well as the per-event proton multiplicity distribution, can be directly plugged in the Monte Carlo.

 A number of uncorrelated proton momenta drawn from a plugged-in one-particle $p_T$ distribution replace the critical protons with an adjustable probability per particle.
 These simulate the effect of non-critical background contamination on the critical signal, with the desired background level.
-Additionally, an ``afterburner'' can be applied to CMC events in order to simulate detector effects for better comparison with experimental data.
+It must be emphasized that CMC is a purely static simulation with no aspirations to describe the dynamic evolution of the colliding nuclei; only momenta correlations and the final distribution of momenta are simulated, through the use of critically correlated and background protons.
+Additionally, the generated CMC events can be further processed by including transformations of momenta simulating detector effects, for better comparison with experimental data.